mlengineershub/LazyTeacher/app/README.md

 ## Contributing

-If you have suggestions for additional features or improvemen, please feel free to contribute.
+If you have suggestions for additional features or improvement, please feel free to contribute.
 Detailed instructions on how to contribute can be found in the main project README.

 ## Contact

-For questions or additional information about the application, refer to the main project README or reach out directly to the contributors via their GitHub profiles.
+For questions or additional information about the application, refer to the main project README or reach us out directly.